iFork/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 })
 ```

 In this example, Promise chaining does not provide much of a benefit.
 The situation would change if there were many asynchronous operations that had to be done in sequence.
 We will not dive further into the topic.
-In the next part of the course we will learn about the <i>async/await</i> syntax in JavaScript, that will make writing subsequent asynchronous operations a lot easier.
+In the next part of the course we will learn about the *async/await* syntax in JavaScript, that will make writing subsequent asynchronous operations a lot easier.

-### Deploying the database backend to production
+## Deploying the database backend to production

 The application should work almost as-is in Heroku.
 We do have to generate a new production build of the frontend due to the changes that we have made to our frontend.

-The environment variables defined in dotenv will only be used when the backend is not in <i>production mode</i>, i.e. Heroku.
+The environment variables defined in dotenv will only be used when the backend is not in *production mode*, i.e. Heroku.

-We defined the environment variables for development in file <i>.env</i>, but the environment variable that defines the database URL in production should be set to Heroku with the _heroku config:set_ command.
+We defined the environment variables for development in file *.env*, but the environment variable that defines the database URL in production should be set to Heroku with the `heroku config:set` command.

 ```bash
 $ heroku config:set MONGODB_URI=mongodb+srv://fullstack:secretpasswordhere@cluster0-ostce.mongodb.net/note-app?retryWrites=true